Considerations

 Indirect Costs

-UC Merced’s indirect cost recovery (IDC) rate is negotiated with and established by the University’s cognizant federal agency – Department of Health and Human Services (a copy of UCM’s agreement can be found here).
+UC Merced’s indirect cost recovery (IDC) rate is negotiated with and established by the University’s cognizant federal agency – the Department of Health and Human Services (a copy of UCM’s agreement can be found here).
 The University of California has also negotiated an indirect cost recovery rate with the State of California.
 The IDC for proposal budget development is as follows:

-All federal and non-State funded projects
+All federal and non-state-funded projects

-On-Campus: 58% Modified total direct costs (MTDC) (effective July 1, 2023)
+On-Campus: 58.5% Modified total direct costs (MTDC) (effective July 1, 2024)

 Off-Campus: 26% MTDC